autotwin/data/README.md

 ## Example of adding link to Google drive

 * Edit the `markdown` file
-* On Google drive, upload file, then create a globallly readable link
+* On Google drive, upload file, then create a globally readable link
 * Include the link in the markdown
 * Push updated markdown file, and any `.png` thumbnail images, to the repo
 * Test link from the repo